-Nonetheless, it is my privilege and pleasure to present the Annual Report of our Bank for 2019 financial year.
-The year was marked by significant global and local macroeconomic developments, which had the potential to severely impact our business.
+It is my pleasure to present the annual report of our Bank for 2020 financial year.
+The year was eventful marked by significant global and local macroeconomic developments, which had the potential to severely impact our business.
 I will highlight the major events within the global and domestic environment, their impact on our business, in addition to major landmark achievements of our Bank during the year.